-Only our HR team and those who support our system are able to access the above; we have measures in place to make sure that access is only granted with a significant business reason.
+Only our HR team and those who support our system can access the above, and we’ve measures to make sure access is only granted for significant business reasons.

 We ask our people to self-declare 4 other protected characteristics on their profile on our HR System:

 We encouraged our people to use our self-declare option (launched in October 2018).
 Completion is optional but encourage our people to complete this.
 Explaining strong data helps us create better people policies and understand how diverse we are as an organisation.
 Our declaration levels are currently around 75%.

 We do not currently record gender reassignment.
 We believe recording this information in such a small organisation could negatively impact individuals’ privacy, and the data set would be too small to be analysed.